 But before you stop taking a calcium supplement, read this.

 What the research actually says

-If you need extra calcium, taking 500mg to 600mg of supplements per day is considered safe and effective, says Professor Mark Cooper, an endocrinologist and Deputy Chair of the Medical and Scientific Committee at Osteoporosis Australia.
+If you need extra calcium, taking 500mg to 600mg of supplements per day is considered safe and effective, says Professor Mark Cooper, an endocrinologist and Deputy Chair of the Medical and Scientific Committee at Healthy Bones Australia.

 The question of whether calcium supplements increase the risk of heart attacks or strokes arises from studies that combined data from lots of smaller studies—where doses of calcium [supplements] were, on average, well above 600mg,” explains Professor Cooper.
 “Some researchers found a small increase in these risks, but others have not.”

 If you have been recommended a supplement by your doctor and the intake is 500mg to 600mg per day, consumers should continue to take the supplement, as directed.